GlobalAICommunity/Workshop-VisualInterfaceAzureMLSWine/README.md

 #### Understanding the data

 You have various options to inspect the data.
 First, you could use the “visualize” option to get a generic idea of the data.
 In the preparation of the dataset, some data visualizations are included, as you are very flexible to program your own graphs.
 But you have also the option to inspect the data you have dragged on the canvas.
-Currently, you have to select all the columns of your dataset and use the “Visualize” option by right-clicking on the output port.

-* Drag the Select Columns in Dataset on the canvas
-* Connect it to the dataset module by selecting the output port of the dataset module and dragging an arrow to the input of the Select Columns module
-* Select the With Rules option
-* Begin with All Columns to obtain all the columns from the dataset

-In order to see the results, you first have to run the experiment.

-* Click on Run at the bottom of the window
-* Select of create the compute target
-* Click on run

-This might take a while, especially when you have created a new compute target.
-To run this, you would need to create a compute of the type “Machine Learning Compute”.

-After running the experiment, you are ready to inspect the data.

-* Right-click on the output port of the Select Columns Dataset
-* Select the Visualize option
+To visualize the data select the module, on the right window select 'Outputs and then the graph visual to view your dataset

 ![Visualizing the dataset](docsimages/visualizeData.png)